-For steelhead, the SST (2017) found survival in the south Delta tended to increase for higher levels of I:E, but observations are limited to 2 years of acoustic telemetry data available (2011 and 2012).
+For steelhead, the SST (2017) found survival in the south Delta tended to increase for higher levels the ratio of San Joaquin inflow to exports (I:E ratio), but observations are limited to 2 years of acoustic telemetry data available (2011 and 2012).
 Survival increased from the Turner Cut junction to Chipps Island, and overall from Mossdale to Chipps Island, as the April to May I:E increased.
 However, the pattern was weaker than the survival pattern observed for inflow based on SST scatterplots.
 Survival estimates from Mossdale to the Turner Cut junction were similar regardless of I:E based on SST scatterplots.
 Survival from the CVP trash rack through the facility to Chipps Island, and from the Clifton Court Forebay radial gates to Chipps Island, increased with I:E for fish released during April and May (Salmonid Scoping Team 2017).
 They further conclude that the high correlation between inflow and exports limits the ability to evaluate survival over a range of I:E ratios.
 Although not directly comparable, this contrasts with the results of Zeug and Cavallo (2012), who also found little evidence that large-scale water exports or inflows influenced coded-wire tag recovery rates in the ocean from 1993 to 2003.

+Delaney et al. (2014) reported results of a mark-recapture experiment examining the survival and movement patterns of acoustically tagged juvenile steelhead emigrating through the central Delta and south Delta.
+Their results indicated that most tagged steelhead remained in the mainstem San Joaquin River (77.6%).
+However, approximately one quarter (22.4%) of tagged steelhead entered Turner Cut.
+Route-specific survival probability for tagged steelhead using the Turner Cut route was 27.0%.
+The survival probability for tagged steelhead using the mainstem route was 56.7% (Delaney et al. 2014).
+Travel times for tagged steelhead also differed between these two routes, with steelhead using the mainstem route reaching Chipps Island significantly sooner than those that used the Turner Cut route.
+Travel time was not significantly affected by the limited Old and Middle River flow treatments examined in their study.
+While not significant, there was some evidence that fish movement toward each export facility could be influenced by the relative volume of water entering the export facility (Delaney et al. 2014).

-In contrast, Cunningham et al. (2015) found a negative influence of the export/inflow ratio on the survival of fall-run Chinook salmon populations and a negative influence of increased total Delta exports on the survival of spring-run Chinook salmon populations.
+Cunningham et al. (2015) found a negative influence of the ratio of exports to total delta inflow (E:I ratio) on the survival of fall-run Chinook salmon populations and a negative influence of increased total Delta exports on the survival of spring-run Chinook salmon populations.
 An increase in total exports of 1 standard deviation from the 1967 to 2010 average was predicted to result in a 68.1% reduction in the survival of Deer, Mill, and Butte Creek spring-run Chinook salmon.
-Similarly, an increase in the ratio of Delta water exports to Delta inflow of 1 standard deviation was expected to reduce survival of the four fall-run Chinook salmon populations by 57.8% (Cunningham et al. 2015).
-Although a mechanistic explanation for the reduction in survival remains elusive, “direct entrainment mortality seems an unlikely mechanism given the success of reclamation and transport procedures, even given increased predation potential at the release site.
+Similarly, an increase in the E:I ratio 1 standard deviation was expected to reduce survival of the four fall-run Chinook salmon populations by 57.8% (Cunningham et al. 2015).
+Although a mechanistic explanation for the reduction in survival remains elusive, “direct entrainment mortality seems an unlikely mechanism given performance of the fish rescue programs at the export pumps.
 Changes to water routing may provide a more reasonable explanation for the estimated survival influence of Delta water exports” (Cunningham et al. 2015).